tomlewis90/thomas-lewis-portfolio/README.md

 First full portfolio website.

 Coded in Visual Studio Code.
-Built with HTML and CSS, deployed with Netlify
+Built with HTML and CSS, deployed with Netlify.
 All text is set in the Inter typeface.

 Provides snapshot of key experience and projects delivered, alongside